10 Essential things you need to know before laying porcelain paving

 In addition to porcelain, there’s quite a few surfacing choices ranging from sandstone, granite, marble, limestone and concrete paving, decking, setts and gravel.
 All have different levels of durability and aftercare requirements, but does porcelain offer the perfect solution trouble free paving?

-I’ve had a light ivory coloured porcelain patio for around 4 years now (it flows from inside the house like in this picture) and last year I installed an area of dark grey tiles in a different part of the garden so here are my thoughts on both.
+I’ve had a light ivory coloured porcelain patio for around 4 years now (it flows from inside the house).
+Last year, I installed an area of dark grey tiles in a different part of the garden so here are my thoughts on both.

-With the exception of surface debris such as leaves, porcelain tiles definitely stay cleaner for longer and because it’s not as absorbent as other surfaces like sandstone, it doesn’t tend to green as quickly as sandstone, in fact, I generally only power wash the porcelain twice per year, once in March after the winter and once again in autumn once the leaves have fallen.
-During the lockdown year I’ll admit that I power washed every 3 months as we were using the garden more frequently (and I had more time!).
+With the exception of surface debris such as leaves, porcelain tiles definitely stay cleaner for longer.
+It’s not as absorbent as other surfaces like sandstone, it doesn’t tend to green as quickly as sandstone.
+In fact, I generally only power wash the porcelain twice per year, once in March after the winter and once again in autumn once the leaves have fallen.
+During the lockdown year I’ll admit that I power washed every 3 months as we were using the garden more frequently, and I had more time.

 3. Problems with porcelain paving

 My porcelain tiles do still get dirty, in particular the lighter coloured ones.
-Personally I wouldn’t recommend light cream ones for the UK … mine are constantly discoloured by tannins from leaves, stained by berries and even petals.
+Personally I wouldn’t recommend light cream ones for the UK.
+Mine are constantly discoloured by tannins from leaves, stained by berries and even petals.
 Even when I’ve cleaned the cream tiles, they are dirty again a week later if the weather is windy or particularly wet.
-I would however highly recommend mid or dark grey (with a slight speckle) because (with the exception of bird poo, rust stains and leaf tannins), they need much less aftercare.
+I would, however, highly recommend a mid or dark grey (with a slight speckle) because (with the exception of bird poo, rust stains and leaf tannins), they need much less aftercare.

 Some of the problems with porcelain tiles I’ve read about include tiles lifting or becoming loose, but this is generally because they were not laid on a full bed of mortar and/or slurry primed with a proprietary primer such as UltraScape ProPrime Slurry (extreme care should be taken not to get this on the face of the tile during application).
 When applied to the rear of the tile prior to laying, this provides fantastic adhesion to the mortar bed, so make sure you fully research an experienced installer and get advice from the seller when you buy the tiles, as incorrect laying will probably affect any guarantee the tile suppliers offer.